acornprover/acornprover.org/docs/tutorial/multi-step-proofs.md

 ## Threeven

-Open up a new Acorn file and stick this in.
+Open up a new Acorn file, which you could call `threeven.ac`, and type this in.

 ```acorn
 from nat import Nat